tramcrazy/kent/about.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/addee311-f0b8-4c15-abf2-88546226a7df)

-Miroslava is an undergraduate student from Slovakia, studying combined honours History with Film, Radio & Television studies at Canterbury Christ Church University.
+Miroslava is an undergraduate student from Slovakia, studying combined honours History with Film, Radio &amp; Television studies at Canterbury Christ Church University.
 She hopes to continue her academic journey focusing on cultural history and portrayal of history in film, while practising filmmaking in the form of documentaries.
 In her free time, she presents two radio shows on the Canterbury Community and Student Radio, and she is a die-hard arts and crafts enthusiast.

 ##
 [**Helena Kelly**]()